devopness/devopness/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## TL;DR

+- Participants will be tolerant of opposing views
+- Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.
+- When interpreting the words and actions of others, participants should always assume good intentions
+- Behaviour which can be reasonably considered harassment will not be tolerated

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our